 7. Consider how much you talk to people back home

-If you get homesick, find out if it’s actually helpful to FaceTime your homeland 4 hours every night.

-To get rid of the homesickness you need to make the new place feel like home.
+If you feel homesick, find out if it’s actually helpful to be on FaceTime 4 hours every night or if you need to put more effort into making the new place feel like home.

-Yes, that means getting a comfy bed and occasionally lighting some candles, but “home is where your heart is”.
-And your heart is where your people are.
-You need to continuously make an effort to build relationships where you are.
+Yes, that means getting a comfy bed and lighting cute candles, but “home is where your heart is”.
+And your heart is where your people are, which is why you continuously need to make an effort to build relationships where you are.

 (Hey, maybe “Dealing with change – 9 things to remember when feeling overwhelmed” would be helpful to you as well, read here!”)

-8. Don’t rush
+8. You’re in no rush

-10. Join Facebook Groups
+9. Join different Facebook Groups